Undergraduate Awards and Scholarships

 Dr. McEwen is a biomedical engineer, innovator and entrepreneur who invented the microprocessor-controlled automatic tourniquet system, a medical device which improves surgical safety and is used in over 20,000 procedures daily in operating rooms worldwide.
 Founder of the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre in 1975, Dr. McEwen is an Officer of the Order of Canada, was inducted into the United States National Inventors Hall of Fame, and has received a Queen Elizabeth II Diamond Jubilee Medal, honourary doctorates from the University of British Columbia and Simon Fraser University, and the Meritorious Achievement Award from the Association of Professional Engineers of British Columbia.

-Students in the Pre-Biomedical Engineering Timetable will be notified of the availability of the award as well as the application procedures through email usually during the Winter Term 1.
+Students admitted into the Bachelor of Applied Science program (Pre-Biomedical Engineering Timetable) will be notified of the availability of the award as well as the application procedures through email in spring.

 Research Awards